owncast/owncast.github.io/content/development.md

 - The backend is written in [Go](https://go.dev/).
 - The frontend is written in [React](https://reactjs.org/).
-- It uses [SQLite](https://www.sqlite.org/index.html) for its database.
-- Websockets are used for chat.

 If you're interested in contributing to Owncast, here's how you can get started.

 ## How to start with Frontend development

-The web frontend of Owncast is written in React with TypeScript built using Nextjs.
-It's a standard React application with an easy to follow layout.
+The web frontend of Owncast is written in React with TypeScript built using [Next.js](https://nextjs.org/).

 You can browse the React components in the project using our [Storybook](https://owncast.online/components) page to get an idea of how the frontend is structured.

-1. Clone the Owncast respository with `git clone https://github.com/owncast/owncast`.
+1. Clone the Owncast repository with `git clone https://github.com/owncast/owncast`.
 1. Change to the `webv2` branch with `git checkout webv2`.

 ### Run the web project